datphannguyenle/Visualizedata_TTPython/README.md

 * Practice programming with python
 * By Le Phan Nguyen Dat - Nguyen Hoai Tam

-* Project created using Python, Qt Designer and PySide2.
+* Project created using Python, Qt Designer and PySide2
-* I hope it helps everyone who is starting now in the Python world.
+* I hope it helps everyone who is starting now in the Python world
-* This project works very well with Windows, however on Linux and macOS there are some font size problems and does not work very well.
+* This project works very well with Windows, however on Linux and macOS there are some font size problems and does not work very well

 # CONTACT INFORMATION:
 * datphannguyenle@gmail.com